 The Commission approving Swedish state aid

-In recent years, the Commission has on several occasions approved financial support for different infrastructure projects.
-For example, in 2013, the Commission authorised the municipality of Uppsala to co-finance a new multi-purpose arena.18 The Commission stated that the public financing was proportional to the objectives pursued.
-Furthermore, in 2014, the Commission approved a national aid scheme to regional airports.19 In 2016, the Commission also approved a state aid by the Swedish government to the operator of the two airports in Sundsvall and Skellefteå.20 Finally, in 2017, the Commission approved a state aid for a seaport infrastructure project in Piteå.21
+In recent years, the Commission has on several occasions approved financial support for different infrastructure projects in Sweden.
+For example, in 2014, the Commission approved a national aid scheme to regional airports.18 In 2016, the Commission also approved a state aid by the Swedish government to the operator of the two airports in Sundsvall and Skellefteå.19 Finally, in 2017, the Commission approved a state aid for a seaport infrastructure project in Piteå.20

 ii Trends, developments and strategies